Bhargava-krishna/Yield-Farming-Dapp/README.md

 # DeFi Yield Farming

-This project focuses on developing a DeFi app which implements the concept of yield farming / liquidity mining
+This project focuses on developing a DeFi app which implements the concept of yield farming / liquidity mining in a modular methodology facilitating the addition of new pools of any token in a simple manner.

 **Functional specifications**